The-GLaDE-Lab/GatorAR/README.md

 3. Unity will rebuild the project and add any missing files needed to run

-4. Select ARScene under Assets -> Demo -> Scenes to view project
+4. Select ARScene under Assets -> Demo -> Scenes to view project's main scene

 To see the UI rendered as it would look on a phone, select the Game tab and change the Free Aspect drop down to 1920x1080 Portrait.